 Swap junk food for these healthier snacks

 We all know how easy it can be to grab that bar of chocolate or bag of crisps in between meals.
-But while these foods might give you a quick sugar rush, this sugar spike will only last a short time and their saturated fat and salt will last longer and can lead to health problems.
+While these foods might give you a quick sugar rush, this sugar spike will only last a short time.
+However, the impact of their saturated fat and high salt content might last a lot longer and can lead to health problems.

 One way to avoid these snacks is to make sure that you plan your weekly grocery shop and keep these foods off the list.
-Don’t forget, shopping on an empty stomach is always a bad idea!
+And remember, shopping on an empty stomach can end up being a very a bad idea.

 Also try a glass of water if you feel a hunger pang hitting, more often than not, you could just be thirsty.

 A handful of foods like dried mango, cranberries or raisins are an easy option for a tasty but healthy snack.

 Yogurt is an easy and nutritious snack that comes in lots of flavours, and vegan varieties as well.
 Learn how to make your own crunchy blueberry yogurt here.